-The Verizon 2021 Data Breach Investigations Report (DBIR) analyzes more than 70,000 data breach incidents from 88 countries and uses the aggregate analysis to inform teams about security risks that are not just “possible, but probable.”
-This report is a gold standard that every security team can use to benchmark operational practices, prioritize actions and most importantly, focus limited resources where they matter most—preventing loss associated with downtime and a data breach.
+The Verizon 2021 Data Breach Investigations Report (DBIR) analyzes more than 70,000 data breach incidents from 88 countries.
+It uses aggregate analysis to inform teams about security risks that are not just “possible, but probable.”
+This report is a gold standard that every security team can use to benchmark operational practices, prioritize actions and, most importantly, focus limited resources where they matter most — preventing loss associated with downtime and a data breach.

 In this blog, we provide a summarized view of the DBIR’s findings related to the leading asset variety targeted in breaches (the web application/server), the leading vector in incidents (DDoS attacks), and the 2nd leading breach pattern (basic web application attacks) and include recommendations and best practices that can address these risks.

 Most breach activities recorded in the DBIR were “basic” attacks against web applications—defined as having a small number of steps or additional actions after the initial compromise.
 These attacks focus on direct objectives, which range from getting access to email and web application data to repurposing web apps for malware distribution, defacement or future DDoS attacks.

 There were 4,862 basic web application attacks recorded, with almost all coming from external threat actors.
 Of these, 1,384 experienced confirmed data disclosures, with financial gain being the primary motive for the attack 89% of the time.
 Credentials were compromised 80% of the time, while personal information was acquired 53% of the time.